Fluffy pancakes made with corn flour and loaded with blackberries for a special breakfast.

 Instructions

-- Whisk together the flours, baking powder, salt, and chia seeds, if using them, in a medium bowl.
+- Whisk together the flours, baking powder, and salt in a medium bowl.
 Set aside.

 - In a large bowl, whisk together the buttermilk, honey, apple sauce, olive oil and lemon zest into a smooth batter.

-- Whip the egg whites to a froth.
-Add a pinch of salt and whip on high speed until the whites form soft peaks.
-Add the whipped whites to the batter and fold them in with a rubber spatula.
-The best way to do this is by cutting through the whites with the spatula, scooping up the batter over the whites and turning the bowl a quarter after each swipe through the whites.
-You should have small chunks of whipped whites when you're done.
+- Add a pinch of salt to the egg whites, and whip on high speed until the whites form soft peaks.
+Fold the whipped whites into the batter with a rubber spatula.
+You will have some small chunks of whipped egg whites in the batter when you're done.

 - Heat a griddle over medium low heat and slick the surface with a little butter.
-Pour the batter on the griddle in ¼ cup disks.
-Cook for five minutes on one side, or until the edges of the pancakes begins to firm.
-Small air bubble may form on the surfaces.
-Flip with a metal spatula and cook for another 3 minutes.
+Using a ¼ cup measuring cup, pour the batter onto the griddle.
+Drop berries into each pool of batter on the grill.
+Cook for five minutes, or until the edges of the pancakes begin to firm up.
+Small air bubbles will form on the surfaces.
+Flip with a metal spatula, and cook for another 3 minutes.

 CCU